Suppose we know the coordinates of , and expressed in terms of :

 Columns are unit vectors:

-Columns are orthogonal:
+Columns are orthogonal: for

 Coordinates and Frames